EDIUS-Editor/PySceneDetect_To_EDIUS/README.md

 ```bash
 CMD_SceneDetect_to_EDIUS_FCP7XML.exe --video_file path/to/video.exe --output_dir output_directory -- user_commands_here
 ```
-The user commands are the same as PySceneDetect SceneDetect commands **Examples**
+The user commands are the same as PySceneDetect SceneDetect commands.
+The command list-scenes will automatically be added so don't duplicate this command.
+**Examples**
 1. Skip the first 10 seconds of the input video:
 ```bash